-The Phosphorus Awareness Project (PAP) is a campaign that educates the community about the impact of too many nutrients in the Swan and Canning River systems and wetlands.
+The Phosphorus Awareness Project (PAP) is a campaign that educates the community about the impact of too many nutrients in the Swan-Canning River system and wetlands.

 The PAP seeks to achieve a decrease in nutrient loads and algal blooms through changes in community and industry behaviour and practices resulting in sustainable rivers and wetlands, rich in biodiversity, throughout the Perth Metropolitan Area.